Solar Panel Kit Overview

 What Size Solar Panels Should I Consider?

 With a combination of solar panels, you can achieve a 1,000-watt system.
-You can read more about solar panel sizes below.

 - The amount of space you have for solar panels is important.
 Less space will require more efficient panels.